Get Out Get Active

 Creator and lead partner Activity Alliance teamed up with an extensive range of partners to help GOGA reach more people.
 These partners offer in-depth local knowledge and national expertise.
 GOGA engages the least active communities in fun, inclusive ways.

 The first phase of the programme ran over three years (2016-2019) within 18 localities across the UK.
-From 2020, thousands more inactive people across 21 locations will benefit from the latest £5million programme funding.
-It is set to continue until at least 2023.
+From 2020 until 2024, thousands more inactive people across 21 locations benefitted from the latest £5million programme funding.

 GOGA is more than being active.
 It strengthens community spirit, increases confidence and improves mental health.
 It increases the demand for, and the accessibility of, activities.
 These may be provided by local authorities, sports clubs or the voluntary sector.
 The success is through tapping into people’s real life motivations to be physically active.